the-events-calendar/event-tickets/readme.txt

 * Fix - Update file path in the docblocks of the templates for The Events Calendar new views.
 [ET-713]
 * Fix - Hitting enter in the tickets form changes ticket quantities.
 [ETP-43]
+* Fix - The scripts to obtain an RSVP or Tribe Commerce ticket now work even if required Attendee Information was missing upon initial attempt to submit the form.
+[ET-686]

 = [4.11.3] 2019-02-06 =